 Getting enough sleep while pregnant can be a difficult task.
-You know that you will have a hard time getting enough sleep after the baby is born, so you try to get as much rest as you can beforehand.
-The problem is that with all of the changes that your body is going through, it becomes difficult to sleep for various reasons.
+You know you will have difficulty getting enough sleep after the baby is born, so try to get as much rest as possible beforehand.
+The problem is that with all the changes your body is going through during pregnancy, it becomes difficult to sleep for various reasons.

 10 Tips for Better Sleep During Pregnancy